-> Not only ovarian hyperstimulation, but elevated levels of serum progesterone, endometrial bleeding or any other unexpected events can also terminate the embryo transfer.
-In all these cases, frozen embryo become a vital tool to manage the problem.
-Therefore, loss of a pregnancy can be minimized by assigning frozen embryo transfer.
+Not only ovarian hyperstimulation, but elevated levels of serum progesterone, endometrial bleeding, or any other unexpected events can also terminate the embryo transfer.
+In all these cases, the frozen embryo becomes a vital tool to manage the problem.
+Therefore, the loss of a pregnancy can be minimized by assigning frozen embryo transfer.

 In ART, ovarian hyperstimulation requires to pursue by injecting hormonal medications to stimulate the eggs produced in the ovaries.
 This can potentiate several mild to severe side effects, including mild to moderate abdominal pain, distended abdominal structure, waist size enhancement, nausea, vomiting, diarrhea, ovarian tenderness, unexpected weight gain (more than 6.6 pounds).
-In severe condition, rapid weight gain more than 15kg within 5-10 days, tremendous pain in the abdomen, persistent nausea and vomiting, clotting in blood, breathing difficulty etc. A research study found that minimum ovarian hyperstimulation syndrome in women undergo frozen-embryo.
+In severe conditions, rapid weight gain of more than 15kg within 5-10 days, tremendous pain in the abdomen, persistent nausea and vomiting, clotting in the blood, breathing difficulty, etc. A research study found that minimum ovarian hyperstimulation syndrome in women undergo frozen-embryo.

 Multiple studies also supported that frozen-embryo transfer provides higher birth weights than fresh-embryo transfer.
 However, some study results finding differed from this conclusion.

-There are some perplexity, which indicates preeclampsia is more common in frozen-embryo transfer, but one clinical trial conducted by Yuhua Shi et.al and the study report performed in 2018 concluded that no significant difference obtain between frozen-embryo transfer and fresh-embryo transfer in respect of risk of preeclampsia development and even there is no difference between the neonatal mortality rate between.
+There is some perplexity, which indicates preeclampsia is more common in frozen-embryo transfer, but one clinical trial conducted by Yuhua Shi et.al and the study report performed in 2018 concluded that no significant difference obtains between frozen-embryo transfer and fresh-embryo transfer in respect of the risk of preeclampsia development and even there is no difference between the neonatal mortality rate between.

-The above mentioned evidential justification ensure it is a better option to save pregnancy and indicate a better alternative of current ART procedure.
+The above mentioned evidential justification ensures it is a better option to save pregnancy and indicate a better alternative to a current ART procedure.